FBI provides evidence of visa fraud at ZTE probation hearing | Law-Order

 FBI provides evidence of visa fraud at ZTE probation hearing

-An FBI agent testified on Monday that Chinese nationals brought to the United States under research visas went to work for ZTE Corp in New Jersey - a possible sign the Chinese tech company violated its probation following a 2017 U.S. plea deal in a prior case.
+An FBI agent testified on Monday that Chinese nationals brought to the United States under research visas went to work for ZTE Corp in New Jersey - a possible sign the Chinese tech company violated its probation from a 2017 U.S. plea deal.

 Chang has pleaded not guilty.
 A lawyer for Chang, Robert Fisher, declined to comment.
 Yu's status is unclear.
 ZTE said he left the company in 2019.